ncatlab/nlab-content/pages/5/2/6/0/625/content.md

 ### As fibrations in canonical model structures
  {#AsFibrationsInCanonicalModelStructures}

 The isofibrations are the _[[fibrations]]_ in the [[canonical model structure on categories]] and the [[canonical model structure on groupoids]].
 More generally, the fibrations in [[canonical model structures]] on various types of higher categories are usually some generalization of isofibrations.
-For example, the fibrations in the Lack model structure on 2-Cat, sometimes known as [[Lack fibration|Lack fibrations]] have "equivalence lifting" and "local isomorphism lifting," and the fibrations in the Joyal model structure for [[quasi-category|quasicategories]] have "equivalence lifting" at all levels.
+For example, the fibrations in the Lack model structure on 2-Cat, known as [[equifibrations]], have "equivalence lifting" and "local isomorphism lifting," and the fibrations in the Joyal model structure for [[quasi-category|quasicategories]] have "equivalence lifting" at all levels.

 Generalizing in another direction, internalized isofibrations are the fibrations in the [[2-trivial model structure]] on any finitely complete and cocomplete [[strict 2-category]].